 Photo via www.houzz.com

-Everyone loves a good houseplant and 2018 is all about eco-friendly, healthy living, but those old ficus trees and English ivy pots are only collecting dust and reminding people of their grandma.
+Everyone loves a good houseplant and the current trends are all about eco-friendly, healthy living, but those old ficus trees and English ivy pots are only collecting dust and reminding people of their grandma.
 Ditch them.
-As we talk about in our 2018 design trends course, fresher alternatives to ivy are orchids and succulents, and ficus trees can be replaced with olive and fiddle leaf fig trees.
+As we talk about in our current design trends course, fresher alternatives to ivy are orchids and succulents, and ficus trees can be replaced with olive and fiddle leaf fig trees.
 The best part of all of these is that the fakes often look more real than the real ones!
+To check out some faux plants we like on Amazon, click here.

 Don’t use Tuscan furniture.